John Safranek, MD

 Fourth, Sweden has bent its mortality rate curve while using measures that are halfway between Phase 1 and 2 of the White House/CDC plan.
 Deaths are decreasing even though young children have remained in school, and restaurants, bars, casinos and even ski resorts have remained open.
 Sweden restricts gatherings to 50 people, practices spacing in bars and restaurants, and encourages sick employees to stay home, among other moderate measures.
 These modest measures have been effective in Sweden; they should work here as well.

-The summer and early fall are not going to be problematic for Georgia if a phased recovery approach is used as shown in our Georgia Recovery Model.
+The summer and early fall are not going to be problematic for Georgia if a phased recovery approach is used.
 Late fall and winter might present some difficult trade-offs, such as opening potential super-spreader venues for sports or entertainment.
 But if these prove to be problematic, states can always return to the more restrictive practices of an earlier phase.

 The important point is that a federalist approach will provide more answers than a monolithic national policy.
 The world owes Sweden a debt of gratitude for demonstrating that laxer measures can work.
 States should experiment enough so that we can garner significant data to guide us through uncharted waters.
 A uniform national policy, which many on the Left seem to favor, would not prove as useful.